 The Rich Brothers are designing their own garden from scratch

 The Rich Brothers’ garden design features a fusion between landscape, greenery and architecture, based on a close relationship with the outdoors to inspire people to enjoy their gardens and outdoors spaces.
 The latest venture for the pair is a more intimate garden project, featuring their signature approach to gardening in a personal dimension.

 The Rich Brothers design their own garden in Wales

 The garden features a small stream, that the designers imagine having played a central role in the house’s past lives.
 ‘It currently lies hidden away from view, the slope suppressing its connection to the garden,’ they write.
 ‘We are excited to reconnect it, sculpting the land to reveal its presence.
 It’s exciting to have so much variety within the garden, each layer adding interest and diversity.’
-Another important element of the garden design is the surrounding woodland, which their new outdoors space will complement.
+Another important element of the garden design is the surrounding woodland, which their new outdoor space will complement.